metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 When the tests complete, you will see if your changes are valid or not.
 These tests are a helpful way to validate new changes without a lot of work.

-Set up Listenbrainz Spark development environment
+Set up ListenBrainz Spark development environment
 =================================================

-The Listenbrainz Spark module is used to generate recommendations and stats using Apache Spark.
+The ListenBrainz Spark module is used to generate recommendations and stats using Apache Spark.
 The recommendations are generated based on collaborative filtering technique.

 To contribute to the ListenBrainz Spark project, you need a development environment.
-With your development environment, you can test your changes before submitting a patch back to the project.
+With your development environment, you can test your changes before submitting a patch to the project.
 This guide helps you set up a development environment and run ListenBrainz Spark locally on your workstation.
 By the end of this guide, you will have…

-* Install system dependencies
+* Installed system dependencies
-* Run ListenBrainz Spark locally on your workstation
+* Running Spark containers

 Install dependencies
 --------------------

-The ``listenbrainz_spark-server`` communicates with the ``listenbrainz-server``.
+The ``listenbrainz_spark`` containers communicate with the ``listenbrainz-server`` containers.
 So you will need to set up the ``listenbrainz-server`` using the above-given steps.

-The ``listenbrainz_spark-server`` is shipped in Docker containers just like the ``listenbrainz-server``.
+The ``listenbrainz_spark`` is shipped in Docker containers just like the ``listenbrainz-server``.
 This helps create your development environment and later deploy the application.
 Therefore, to work on the project, you need to install Docker and use containers for building the project.
 Containers save you from installing all of this on your own workstation.

 For different Docker installation instructions for your distribution refer the steps given above.

 Update config.py
 ^^^^^^^^^^^^^^^^

 For accessing various features available you will need to update the ListenBrainz Spark configuration file.
 If this is your first time configuring ListenBrainz Spark, copy the sample to a live configuration.

 .. code-block:: bash